ONLYOFFICE/docspace-api-sdk-typescript/docs/PortalUsersApi.md

 const configuration = new Configuration();
 const apiInstance = new PortalUsersApi(configuration);

-let userid: string; //The user ID to receive the congratulatory message. (optional) (default to undefined) let key: string; //The template identifier or email configuration key. (optional) (default to undefined)
+let userid: string; //The user ID to receive the congratulatory message. (default to undefined) let key: string; //The template identifier or email configuration key. (default to undefined)

 const { status, data } = await apiInstance.sendCongratulations(
     userid,